 Staff, pupils, contractors and visitors have a legal duty to report any condition or practice they deem to be a hazard.
-In most cases, reporting should be conducted verbally to the site manager as soon as possible, who will then inform the SBM / Headteacher as appropriate.
-The SBM will then record the hazard as an Issue on Every Compliance Platform.
+All hazards should be reported to the Site Manager, Office Manager or Headteacher as soon as possible.
+They should then record the hazard as an Issue on Every Compliance Platform and address immediately to minimise the risk.